Decoding NOTAMs: Hanoi to Hong Kong

 Flying in Different Types of Fog

-Foggy Facts “Caution, Sea Smoke approaching Ormond Beach.”
+“Caution, Sea Smoke approaching Ormond Beach.”
 Lifting my view limiting device while on a practice instrument approach at Dayton Beach (KDAB), a solid wall of white clouds rolled over the ocean toward my home airport at KOMN.
 I immediately canceled my practice instrument approach with KDAB approach requesting direct to KOMN.
 Fog is the most frequent cause of reduced surface visibility and is a persistent weather hazard.
 The speed with which fog can form makes it especially hazardous.
 In a matter of minutes, visibility can drop from Visual Flight Rules (VFR) to less than a mile.
 Fog can also reduce visibilities below Instrument Flight Rules (IFR) minimum approach requirements.
 Fog is composed of either water vapor or ice crystals.
-A … Read more
+A small temperature-dew … Read more

 Nat Geo Hurricane Tracks over 10 years

-10-Year Hurricane Track (2005-2015) Source: National Geographic Captain Judy’s Corner: Hurricanes – What’s in a name?
-Did you know that “Huracan” was the god of big winds and evil spirits worshiped by the Maya people of Central America?
+10-Year Hurricane Track (2005-2015)Source: National Geographic Did you know that “Huracan” was the god of big winds and evil spirits worshiped by the Maya people of Central America?
 Hurricane preparedness is serious business.
 While people have been naming major storms for hundreds of years, meteorologist first named hurricanes by the latitude and longitude coordinates where the storm was located.
 This system of tracking was confusing to people seeking hurricane information.
 In the early 1950s, the U.S. National Hurricane Center started the process by naming storms according to a phonetic alphabet, such as: Able, Baker, Charlie.
-The first hurricane of each season was always named “Able,” the second “Baker,” and so … Read more
+The first hurricane of each season was always named “Able,” the second “Baker,” and so on.
+(This was also part of the early alpha codes, … Read more

 Flying in thunderstorms